• Skip to primary navigation

 Related Reading: Why Fiber Matters… Especially When You’re Gluten Free

 Soluble fiber, in particular, soaks up cholesterol and sugar as it flows through your digestive tract.
 It’s responsible for adding bulk and softness to your stools.
-This might be too much information, however, my loyal readers know the topic of poop comes up from time to time.
+This might be too much information.
+However, my loyal readers know the topic of poop comes up from time to time.

-Bob’s Red Mill Vanilla Chia Protein Powder: I am not one to use protein powder in many recipes, but I really like this particular protein powder and it works well to add a jolt of energy-boosting protein to these delicious and gluten-free peanut butter oat bars.
+Bob’s Red Mill Vanilla Chia Protein Powder: I am not one to use protein powder in many recipes, but I really like this particular protein powder, and it works well to add a jolt of energy-boosting protein to these delicious and gluten-free peanut butter oat bars.

 The Bob’s Red Mill protein blend is made from pea protein, chicory root, chia seeds, beneficial probiotics, and monk fruit extract, making it high in protein and a good source of omega-3 fatty acids, which are good fats known for their heart-healthy effects.

 Ground Flaxseed Meal: Flaxseed meal has a mild, nutty flavor and adds fiber to these nutrition-packed bars.
 Flaxseed also contains omega-3 fatty acids.
-Bob’s Red Mill makes milled flaxseed meal that works perfectly in this recipe.
+Bob’s Red Mill makes a milled flaxseed meal that works perfectly in this recipe.

-Dried Cranberries: Adding a little dried fruit to this recipe brings a vibrant color and wonderful texture to the final product.
+Dried Cranberries: Adding a little dried fruit to this recipe brings vibrant color and wonderful texture to the final product.
 If you don’t have or like dried cranberries, add raisins or bite-sized dried fruit of choice.
 Look for dried fruit without added sugar.

 Mini Chocolate Chips: Mini chocolate chips add a touch of chocolate goodness to this recipe, and I love the texture they add too.
 If you want to make this recipe dairy-free, simply use dairy-free chocolate chips.

-Peanut Butter: Choose a smooth and creamy natural peanut butter to make these bars.
+Peanut Butter: Choose smooth and creamy natural peanut butter to make these bars.
 The peanut butter helps the bars take their shape and adds a boost of plant-based protein at the same time.
-Use any nut butter of choice if you don’t like, or can’t eat, peanuts.
+Use any nut butter of your choice if you don’t like, or can’t eat, peanuts.

 Honey: I like to use raw honey, but any honey will do (or agave works well if you prefer it).
-Honey not only adds sweetness, but also helps to hold the bars together.
+Honey not only adds sweetness but also helps to hold the bars together.

 Cinnamon: Cinnamon is a superfood with antioxidant and anti-inflammatory properties.
 Plus, it doesn’t hurt that it tastes and smells wonderful.